ecdyzone/todo.txt-vim/README.markdown

 ## Fold

-Todo.txt files can be folded by projects or context (see `:help fold`), by default they are foldable by context, to use project fold add the following to your vimrc:
+Todo.txt files can be folded by projects or context (see `:help fold`).
+By default they are foldable by context.
+To use project fold add the following to your vimrc:

     let g:Todo_fold_char='+'